The Emancipation of Mimi: Writing and recording

 I had the chills.
 I had a great feeling about it when we finished writing the song, and I was flying back from Atlanta at some crazy hour of the morning ...
 But we were listening to it on the plane ride on the way home, and even from the demo version, I really felt something very special.

 Carey and her management then decided to release "It's Like That" as the album's lead single, calling it "the right fire-starter".
 The singer has praised Dupri for being "focused", and felt that together they had composed some of her favorite songs on the album.
 She has told MTV, "The album is not about making the older executives happy by making a bring-down-the-house, tearjerker ballad, or [something] steeped in the media dramas of my life.
 What I tried to do was keep the sessions very sparse, underproduced, like in '70s soul music ... " According to Reid, Carey intended for the album to feature a more unpolished sound than her previous releases.
 The singer had been frustrated with the overproduction on many of her previous records, due to the inclusion of what she considered unnecessary "bells and whistles".
 She opted to record the majority of The Emancipation of Mimi live, alongside the band.
 Reid agreed with this decision and felt that the live vocals made the album sound more authentic.

+Dupri takes credit for convincing Carey to return to singing in her signature full voice on many of the tracks, instead of the breathy, "whispering" approach she had adopted on many of her previous recordings.